buhrmi/buhrmi/README.md

 This is buhrmi, a [live coder](https://twitch.tv/buhrmitv) from Germany.

-Welcome to my Github.
+Welcome to my GitHub.
 In here you can find lots of crap (the GitHub stars are misleading), but also some useful stuff.

 Here's a list of things I currently do or have done for a living: